 In a nutshell, a green energy tariff is likely to cost you a bit extra because producing renewable energy costs more.

-Offsetting carbon emissions and supporting environmental or social projects, such as schools or community centres, all eat into a supplier’s profit margins.
+Offsetting carbon emissions and supporting environmental or social projects, such as schools or community centres, all eat into a supplier’s

 As its costs go up, so do yours.

 If you’re switching from one of the Big Six’s standard variable tariffs (which millions of households are stuck on), however, you’ll probably save money – and the planet – wherever you go.

 Realistically, though, to get a reasonably priced green deal you’re going to have to go with one of the smaller suppliers.

 Smaller outfits with lower overheads are able to offer competitively priced green tariffs.